numpy/numpy/doc/source/f2py/python-usage.rst

 than expected (see ``intent(inplace)`` attribute for more information).

-In general, if a Numeric array is proper-contiguous and has a proper type then it is directly passed to wrapped Fortran/C function.
+In general, if a Numpy array is proper-contiguous and has a proper type then it is directly passed to wrapped Fortran/C function.
 Otherwise, an element-wise copy of an input array is made and the copy, being proper-contiguous and with proper type, is used as an array argument.

-There are two types of proper-contiguous Numeric arrays:
+There are two types of proper-contiguous Numpy arrays:

 * Fortran-contiguous arrays when data is stored column-wise, i.e. indexing of data as stored in memory starts from the lowest